MC835648: Announcing IPv6 Enablement for Accepted Domains

 Summary

-IPv6 will be enabled for Exchange Online Accepted Domains starting October 16, 2024, allowing for enhanced security and performance.
-Organizations should update allow-lists and consider opting out if necessary.
-Details and preparation steps are provided in the message.
+IPv6 will be enabled for Exchange Online Accepted Domains starting October 16, 2024, to meet local regulations and enhance security.
+Organizations should update allow-lists and consider IP version matching for email connectors.
+Opt-out options and management commands are available if needed.

 More Information